sayanarijit/viper/docs/_build/html/_sources/python_api.rst.txt

     # Filter hosts where hostname starts with "foo"
     hosts.filter(lambda host: host.hostname.startswith("foo"))

-- **.where():** Similar to filter, but expects the and field name, condition and value instead of a function.
+- **.where():** Similar to filter, but expects the field name, the condition and the value instead of a function.
 Inspired by SQL.

   Example:

   .. code-block:: python

-    # Filter hosts where hostname starts with "foo"
+    # Filter hosts where the hostname starts with "foo"
     hosts.where(
         "hostname", WhereConditions.startswith, ["foo"]
     )